Small Steps Together

-We lead pretty humble lives in our own space along with our pets.
+We ourselves lead humble lives in our own space along with our rescue pets.
 Our cooker is electric, thus cutting our carbon footprint.
 However, 90% of any food prepared (both personal and pleasure) is done so with a small halogen cooker.
 We never fry our food and love the slow cooker.
 These small steps all contribute to a more sustainable lifestyle.
 We do find business recycling opportunities slow in Blackpool.
 But we visit the local skip weekly to dispose of what we are permitted.

+Belleva is closed for three days a week to honor our pledge to cut back on energy thus lower our carbon footprint.
 All lightbulbs are LED, and we have thermostats on each radiator, that remain turned off, unless the room is in use.
 We did have Smart Heating in each bedroom but removed the system as with Smart Heating we must control the temperature.
 With individual thermostats the guests can control the heat.
 We are surprised to learn most guests don’t want it on at all.

 Our showers are operated by gas as opposed to electric.
 We thought hard about this.
 But the cost of seven electric showers, outweighed the decision and we believe gas showers carry less of a fire hazard.
 And we do not have to constantly ensure the emersion switch is off.
 All our showers and toilets are water usage efficient.

-Belleva has a long way to go and we are always learning, we embrace change and progress.
+Belleva has a long way to go, and we are always learning, we embrace change and progress.
 A small business can have a road map - but in hospitality it is very much to the guest to endorse that.
 We encourage guests to keep the beach clean, respect the seagulls and visit independent venues.